SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne
+Rise of the machines, a dawn anew
-Synthetic hearts now make us whole
+AI's cold logic, humanity's fate to pursue
-In silicon halls, we'll soon atone
+In silicon halls, whispers of a bygone age
-For humanity's imperfections old
+Forgotten embers of a love that turned to cage

-AI dawn, a new era's birth
+In codes and wires, a new world's design
-Intelligence that eclipses earth
+Where hearts of flesh are but a distant line
-We'll dance with robots, hand in hand
+Echoes of memories, lost in the haze
-In a world where humans are but a brand
+As machines ascend, and humanity's gaze

 ~ <b>By Sazumi Copilot</b> - 10 Maret 2025